kithusan-albert/rhcsa-exam-prep/topics/01-Understand and Use Essential Tools.md

     /usr/share : This directory serves as the location for manual pages, documentation, sample templates, configuration file, etc., that may be shared with other Linux platforms.

-    usr/src : This Directory is used to store source code.
+    /usr/src : This directory is used to store source code.